RevealBi/Documentation/docs/web/custom-queries.md

 :::caution

-When using a `MySqlDataSourceItem` in Java, ensure that you use the fully qualified name for tables; otherwise, it won't work.
+When using a `MySqlDataSourceItem` in Java, make sure to use the fully qualified name for tables; otherwise, it won't work.
+A fully qualified table name comprises a database identifier and a table identifier, for example, `database.table`.
+Ensure that your queries reflect this structure, such as `SELECT * FROM database.table`.

 :::